BACK TO PART 4

 Jules Pipe CBE, Deputy Mayor

-Are you aware of the changes to building regulations in relation to fire, health and life safety?
-Can you demonstrate your individual competence and organisational capability?
+Are you aware of the changes to building regulations following the Grenfell Tower fire?
+Do you meet new mandatory competence requirements in relation to fire, health and life safety design?
+Are you confident in your individual and organisational capability as a ‘Principal Designer’?
+Do you know how to assess the competence of consultants you collaborate with or employ?

-In the wake of Grenfell, the Hackitt review and amendments to Building Regulations you must demonstrate competency in fire, health and life safety.
+In the wake of Grenfell, the Hackitt review and amendments to Building Regulations professionals must demonstrate competency in fire, health and life safety design.

 These competency requirements are not coming, they are here.
 Regulators mandate them; insurers value them; clients and the public demand them.

-And your professional status – both as a registered architect and a chartered member – relies on cultivating that competence.
+And your professional status and reputation – as an architect, building industry professional or client – relies on cultivating and recognising that competence.

 What will I get from this course?

-- Extending beyond statute: Participants will be introduced to the concept of a ‘resilience strategy’.
+- Extending beyond statute: In addition to mandatory standards concerning life-safety, the course introduces extensive design guidance concerning property resilience.
 You will be challenged to review design decisions from the perspective of an insurer, and be shown how to reduce building insurance premiums through design.
+Participants leave the course confidence in how to write, and to assess, a building ‘resilience strategy’.

 - Commercial nouse: You will be offered expert guidance on how to fee for life safety design, how to minimise design liability for fire safety, and how to keep public indemnity insurance premiums to a minimum.